Lowell13/bookstore/README.md

 Insomnia.
 You can also add a method which autofill the DB at launch.
 Otherwise,you'll see nothing in the front.

+`API :`
+Nothing special to say here.
+Front is doing the job, and I won't ask it more.

 `Tunnel :`
 For more information about event sourcing in Java, check here :
 https://www.baeldung.com/cqrs-event-sourcing-java